-The LGBTIQ Legal Service is a state-wide, free community legal service provided by St Kilda Legal Service.
-Our aim is to help LGBTIQ Victorians live happy, healthy and dignified lives by helping our community to address their legal issues.
+The LGBTIQ Legal Service is a state-wide, free community legal service for Victorians provided by St Kilda Legal Service.

-In addition to our core service offering, we also engage in advocacy, education, media and awareness, and partnerships.
+In addition to legal advice and representation, we also engage in community legal education and professional legal training, advocacy, law reform, education and media.
 Read more about what we do.

-We also run the ‘Roberta Perkins Law Project’ which is a community project funded by the City of Melbourne and run in partnership with Transgender Victoria (100 Drummond Street, Carlton) to address the everyday legal problems and specific legal needs of trans and gender diverse people living in Victoria.
+From 2019-2021, we ran a 2 year project the ‘Roberta Perkins Law Project’ which was a community project funded by the City of Melbourne and run in partnership with Transgender Victoria to address the everyday legal problems and specific legal needs of trans and gender diverse people living in Victoria.

 Alex is a queer woman who joined the Service in September 2019 after leaving the private legal sector.
 Alex’s areas of interest include criminal law, discrimination law and victims of crime compensation.

-LGBTIQ Project Support and Community Engagement Officer • (Monday to Wednesday) • she/her
+LGBTIQ Project Support and Community Engagement Officer • part-time • she/her

 Sarah-jo is a queer Wiradjuri woman living, working and nurturing on the lands of the Boon Wurrong and Wurundjeri people in Naarm (Melbourne).
 Not a lawyer, Sarah-jo supports the everyday functioning of the Service, wrangles with technology, and organises things.

 We are a grateful recipient of a Department of Premier and Cabinet LGBTIQ Capacity Building grant, which allowed us to build this website.